-A connection to an SSTI daemon, with methods for commands and n
+A connection to an SSH daemon, with methods for commands and file transfer.

 Basics

 This class inherits from Invoke's Context, as it is a context within which commands, tasks etc can operate.
 It also encapsulates a Paramiko SSHClient instance, performing useful high level operations with that SSHClient and Channel instances generated from it.